sveawebpay/php-integration/README.md

 ```
 ## Configuration
 There are three ways to configure Svea authorization.
 Choose one of the following:

-1. Drop a file named SveaConfig.php in folder Config looking the same as existing file
+1.Drop a file named SveaConfig.php in folder Config looking the same as existing file
    but with your own authorization values.
 This method is preffered as it simplyfies updates in the package.
 2. Modify function __construct() in file SveaConfig.php in folder Config with your authorization values.
 3. Everytime when creating an order, after choosing payment type, use function setPasswordBasedAuthorization() for Invoice/Payment plan